apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 Note that the `ARRAY_AGG` function symbol is rewritten simply to return the result of the generated subquery, without applying any built-in function.

+SQL aggregate function calls optionally support a FILTER subclause.

+##### Example

+    SELECT uid, COUNT(*) FILTER (WHERE msg.message LIKE "%awesome%") AS msgCnt FROM GleambookMessages msg
+    GROUP BY msg.authorId AS uid;

+The query compiler rewrites this query to use the built-in aggregate as follows:

+    SELECT uid AS uid, ARRAY_COUNT( (SELECT VALUE 1 FROM `$1` AS g WHERE g.msg.message LIKE "%awesome%") ) AS msgCnt FROM GleambookMessages msg
+    GROUP BY msg.authorId AS uid
+    GROUP AS `$1`(msg AS msg);

+Note that the FILTER subclause is not supported for built-in aggregate function calls.

 ### <a id="SQL-92_compliant_gby">SQL-92 Compliant GROUP BY Aggregations</a>
 The query language provides full support for SQL-92 `GROUP BY` aggregation queries.